 Why is the Coral Sea at risk?

-Yet, in December 2013, the Abbott Government took the extraordinary step of suspending all new federal marine parks – erasing the plans that put their protective zoning in place.
-Tony Abbott has ordered a ‘review’, saying that not enough science research or consultation has taken place.
+Yet, in 2013, the former Abbott Government took the extraordinary step of suspending all 44 new federal marine parks – erasing the plans that put their protective zoning in place.

 Pledge your support

 We'll keep you updated about the campaign